Outline and Preparation#

 The volatile keyword in C is a a qualifier that is applied to a variable when it is declared.
 Its main purpose is to inform the compiler that the value of the variable may change at any time, even in the absence of any updates to a variable in the the code the compiler finds nearby.

-So, compilers when generating code for the rest of the program sometimes cannot predict that the value of a variable can change by an interrupt handler or a signal handler.
+When compilers generate code for the rest of the program they sometimes cannot predict that the value of a variable can be changed by a signal handler.
 These handlers are not tightly coupled with the rest of the program like normal routines/functions.

 int _exit = 0;